 The V3C atlas tile configuration item property provides the number of atlas tiles and the identifier of tiles which are present in the associated atlas tile item.

 The V3C atlas tile configuration item property is an essential property.
-The corresponding essential flag in the ItemProperyAssociationBox shall be set to 1 for a 'v3tp' item property.
+The corresponding essential flag in the ItemPropertyAssociationBox shall be set to 1 for a 'v3tp' item property.